MildlyFootwear/starsector-ColonyHelper/README.md

 ## Description

-UI tweaks to improve the QoL of colony management, such as listing the colonies with an industry containing an open slot for a given item when you mouse over it in your cargo.
+UI tweaks to improve the QoL of colony management, such as listing player or allied colonies with an industry containing an open slot for a given item when you mouse over it in your cargo.